Skip to product information

 Why Ayurveda values Karela

 Ayurveda gives a lot of importance to taste.
 Karela is the classic Tikta (bitter) herb.
-The old text Bhavaprakasha Nighantu lists it among the bitter plants and notes two simple qualities — Deepana, which means it supports a good appetite, and Pachana, which means it helps the body digest food properly.
+The Bhavaprakasha Nighantu lists it among the bitter plants and notes two simple qualities — Deepana, which means it supports a good appetite, and Pachana, which means it helps the body digest food properly.
 Ayurveda also connects the bitter taste with calming Kapha, the heavy quality in the body.
 In plain words: karela is the bitter herb our elders reached for to feel light and to keep digestion working well.

 The classical texts also mention Karavella in the context of Prameha — an old Ayurvedic term — along with the skin and with worms (Krimi).
 We share this only as part of the traditional written record, not as a promise of any result.